TechTarget (NASDAQ:TTGT) Now Covered by Analysts at Cowen

-Cowen began coverage on shares of TechTarget (NASDAQ:TTGT) in a research report report published on Tuesday morning, Price Targets.com reports.
-The firm issued a market perform rating and a $86.00 target price on the information services provider’s stock.
+Cowen began coverage on shares of TechTarget (NASDAQ:TTGT) in a report published on Monday morning, Benzinga reports.
+The firm issued a market perform rating and a $86.00 price objective on the information services provider’s stock.

-Several other brokerages also recently commented on TTGT.
-Zacks Investment Research downgraded TechTarget from a hold rating to a strong sell rating in a research report on Wednesday, February 24th.
-Needham & Company LLC assumed coverage on TechTarget in a research report on Thursday, February 25th.
-They issued a buy rating and a $115.00 price target on the stock.
-Finally, Raymond James lifted their price target on TechTarget from $68.00 to $110.00 and gave the stock an outperform rating in a research report on Thursday, February 11th.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the stock.
-The stock currently has a consensus rating of Buy and an average target price of $73.17.
+Other equities research analysts have also issued reports about the company.
+Needham & Company LLC initiated coverage on TechTarget in a research report on Thursday, February 25th.
+They issued a buy rating and a $115.00 price target for the company.
+Raymond James upped their price objective on TechTarget from $68.00 to $110.00 and gave the company an outperform rating in a report on Thursday, February 11th.
+Finally, Zacks Investment Research cut TechTarget from a hold rating to a strong sell rating in a report on Wednesday, February 24th.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and four have issued a buy rating to the company.
+The stock presently has an average rating of Buy and a consensus target price of $73.17.

-In other news, Director Bruce Levenson sold 20,000 shares of the business’s stock in a transaction that occurred on Thursday, March 11th.
+In other TechTarget news, Director Bruce Levenson sold 20,000 shares of the company’s stock in a transaction on Thursday, March 11th.
 The stock was sold at an average price of $84.04, for a total transaction of $1,680,800.00.
-Following the sale, the director now directly owns 45,173 shares in the company, valued at $3,796,338.92.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, CFO Daniel T. Noreck sold 615 shares of the business’s stock in a transaction that occurred on Friday, March 5th.
-The shares were sold at an average price of $79.02, for a total value of $48,597.30.
-Following the sale, the chief financial officer now owns 12,841 shares in the company, valued at $1,014,695.82.
+Following the transaction, the director now directly owns 45,173 shares in the company, valued at $3,796,338.92.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Michael Cotoia sold 2,500 shares of the company’s stock in a transaction on Thursday, March 18th.
+The stock was sold at an average price of $75.79, for a total value of $189,475.00.
 The disclosure for this sale can be found here.
-Insiders own 16.42% of the company’s stock.
+Insiders have sold 23,115 shares of company stock worth $1,918,872 over the last 90 days.
+16.42% of the stock is owned by insiders.

-Hedge funds have recently made changes to their positions in the stock.
-State Board of Administration of Florida Retirement System boosted its stake in TechTarget by 122.2% in the 4th quarter.
-State Board of Administration of Florida Retirement System now owns 31,529 shares of the information services provider’s stock valued at $1,864,000 after buying an additional 17,341 shares in the last quarter.
-HighTower Advisors LLC boosted its stake in TechTarget by 33,423.9% in the 4th quarter.
-HighTower Advisors LLC now owns 1,653,063 shares of the information services provider’s stock valued at $97,712,000 after buying an additional 1,648,132 shares in the last quarter.
-First Trust Advisors LP acquired a new stake in TechTarget in the 4th quarter valued at $3,542,000.
-New York State Common Retirement Fund boosted its stake in TechTarget by 53.1% in the 4th quarter.
-New York State Common Retirement Fund now owns 34,600 shares of the information services provider’s stock valued at $2,045,000 after buying an additional 12,000 shares in the last quarter.
-Finally, Morris Retirement Advisors LLC acquired a new stake in TechTarget in the 4th quarter valued at $313,000.
-84.63% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently added to or reduced their stakes in TTGT.
+Veriti Management LLC acquired a new position in TechTarget during the fourth quarter worth $54,000.
+Nisa Investment Advisors LLC lifted its stake in TechTarget by 13.0% during the fourth quarter.
+Nisa Investment Advisors LLC now owns 1,300 shares of the information services provider’s stock worth $77,000 after purchasing an additional 150 shares in the last quarter.
+FIL Ltd purchased a new stake in shares of TechTarget during the fourth quarter worth $143,000.
+Meritage Portfolio Management purchased a new stake in shares of TechTarget during the fourth quarter worth $207,000.
+Finally, Squarepoint Ops LLC purchased a new stake in shares of TechTarget during the third quarter worth $217,000.
+Institutional investors own 84.63% of the company’s stock.

 TechTarget, Inc provides specialized online content for buyers of enterprise information technology (IT) products and services in North America and internationally.
 It also provides purchase-intent marketing and sales services for enterprise technology vendors; and customized marketing programs that integrate demand generation and brand advertising techniques.